Politics of Sudan

+The politics of Sudan takes place in the context of a civil war between two factions of the country's military dictatorship.
+Sudan has usually been ruled by the military, interspersed with short periods of democratic parliamentary rule.

-Currently, the politics of Sudan takes place in the framework of a federal provisional government.
+Formally, the politics of Sudan takes place in a framework of a federal provisional government.
 Previously, a president was head of state, head of government, and commander-in-chief of the Sudanese Armed Forces in a de jure multi-party system.
 Legislative power was officially vested in both the government and in the two chambers, the National Assembly (lower house) and the Council of States (upper house), of the bicameral National Legislature.
 The judiciary is independent and obtained by the Constitutional Court.

-However, following a deadly civil war and the still ongoing genocide in Darfur, Sudan was widely recognized as a totalitarian state where all effective political power was held by President Omar al-Bashir and his National Congress Party (NCP).
+Following a deadly civil war and the still ongoing genocide in Darfur, Sudan was widely recognized as a totalitarian state where all effective political power was held by President Omar al-Bashir and his National Congress Party (NCP).
 However, al-Bashir and the NCP were ousted in a military coup which occurred on 11 April 2019.
 The government of Sudan was then led by the Transitional Military Council or TMC.
 On 20 August 2019, the TMC dissolved giving its authority over to the Transitional Sovereignty Council, who were planned to govern for 39 months until 2022, in the process of transitioning to democracy.
 However, the Sovereignty Council and the Sudanese government were dissolved on 25 October 2021.
 On 11 November 2021, the Sovereignty Council was restored with new membership.